 Many businesses now send review requests to their customers.
 Reviews coming from these requests are considered unverified unless the customer provides a proof of purchase.
 These reviews still undergo a detailed moderation process to ensure they are valid reviews.

 What do we accept as verification?

 We accept documents that prove the reviewer bought the product or worked with the business reviewed.
-These can be receipts, tagged pictures of a product (for product reviews only), proof of purchase, paperwork, or other information related to the purchase.
-As our goal is to verify a purchase, we provide a range of ways to do this.
+These can be receipts, tagged pictures of a product (for product reviews only), proof of purchase, paperwork, or other information related to the purchase/experience.
+As our goal is to verify a review, we provide a range of ways to do this.

 What do we do with the information provided?